juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-63.md

 Turns out Sachem actually wanted to have us do the scouting, find a place suitable for them to live and then use a Cannith single-use item to create a permanent teleportation circle.
 We need to get one of those for ourselves.

-We’re leaving tomorrow!
-Elly will find us in Xen’drik.
+We're leaving tomorrow!
+Elly will find us in Xen'drik.

 I got the front seat!
-I’m so excited.
+I'm so excited.
 We got up in the air, 14k ft. and RIP started the craft.
 It started accelerating so quickly.
 It was scary.
 We saw the clouds, then the rings of Siberys, and then the stars… So many stars…

 We saw Khorvaire, the whole of Eberron from a point of view no one has seen before.
 Or no one we know, at least.
 Except maybe Toquill.